 Southern Vermont is my home.
 The back roads, mountains, and valleys around Bennington are where I learned to take photos and fell in love with landscape photography.

 I could not write a post like this about any other place in the world.
-I truly believe I have traveled and photographed every back road in Bennington and Windham Counties, but for this post, I’m going to focus on Bennington County, otherwise, I would have to write a whole book!
+I truly believe I have traveled and photographed every back road in Bennington and Windham Counties.
+For this post, I’m going to focus on fall photography in Bennington County.

 Woodford State Park, Woodford, VT